omgmog/omgmog.github.com/_posts/2012-01-30-adding-more-post-metadata-to-jekyll-with-yaml.md

 cover_width:
 ---
 {% include JB/setup %}
-<small>NB: This flurry of content might be shortlived, but for now I'm excited to be posting again so shush!</small>
+<strong>NB: This flurry of content might be shortlived, but for now I'm excited to be posting again so shush!</strong>

 Jekyll, as it turns out, is a really nice <s>blogging platform</s> parsing engine.
 One of the nice things about it is the flexibility.
 In my current Jekyll set up I've added metadata to the [YAML](http://www.yaml.org/) for posts, so that I can optionally define a post cover (or image, if you'd prefer) and a width for the cover.